bgfernandes/typescript-nodejs-mvc-template/README.md

 # typescript-nodejs-mvc-template
 A template for traditional server-side rendered MVC application using NodeJS and TypeScript.

+## Afterword
+I started this project as a way to get back to speed on NodeJS and learn Typescript, but at the same time have a quick template that I could just fork over to use quickly in a new project.
+I was somewhat influenced by Ruby on Rails and Elixir/Phoenix, and wanted to have something that worked kind of like that.

+I did some research on what it seems to be the closest thing to to it, Sails.js, but it looked a little crude so I decided to cobble up something by myself, and started building this by choosing what to use for every different part of the application.
+The entire approach felt very hackish to me, in the sense that it doesn't feel there is a standard for building Node.js web applications.
+Some things that I started to take for granted like the ability to have template inheritance that comes out of the box in RoR or Phoenix are actually not that prevalent in Node.
+That makes me think that this is not the better approach for doing web applications in Node.

+I decided to stop here because I don't feel like I would use this to quickstart any new project, I would probably go for RoR instead.
+This was an interesting learning experiment though.
+Typescript seems very interesting, I don't think I would start any javascript project in the future without it.

+Here is the board that I used to organize the work on this little project's development, as well as some of the things I thought of adding to it, left in the backlog: https://trello.com/b/8F00WMec/typescript-template.

+If I do decide to go back into Node.js, I will definetely look into Next.js.

 ## Library/Tech choices
 - **NodeJS** - Javascript runtime environment.
 - **Typescript** - enhances javascript by adding static types, comes with a precompiler.